ahmethalac/CS458-SoftwareTesting-Projects/Project3/README.md

 Test Case #4: App should correctly calculate the distance between specified location and Geographic North Pole.

 Test Case #5: App should handle invalid latitude/longitude inputs by giving errors

+Test Case #5: App should give error if there is no country with the specified coordinates